tststs/atom-ternjs/README.md

 * browser: completion for vanilla js (optional)
 * jquery: completion for jQuery (optional)

 # .tern-project created/modified
 * After the file was created or has been modified, restart the server via Packages -> Atom Ternjs -> Restart server

+# Max Suggestions
+* Use autocomplete-plus's settings to increase the max suggestions being displayed

 # Platform Windows
 * Make sure node is installed and the PATH variable is set